42win/42win/README.md

 ## Hi there 👋
 ![](https://komarev.com/ghpvc/?username=42win)
 <br>
-My name is Fauzan Falah.
-I am a Fullstack Website Developer and  live in Bekasi City, West Java Indonesia, I focus on website and application development.
+My name is Aswin Asrianto.
+I am a Fullstack Developer and  live in Makassar City, South Sulawesi Indonesia, I focus on backend and application development.
 My hobby in IT is likes about new things about coding.
 <br>
 <br>
 :pencil: I like blogging as well.
 You can read [my blog](https://www.arahdev.com/).